vanisharma31/marketing-campaign-analytics/README.md

        Trends → Insights → Recommendations
 ```

-#### 1️⃣ SQL Server - Data Preparation & Analysis

-SQL Server was used to:

-- Store and manage the source datasets
-- Clean and transform the data
-- Handle date and data-type conversions
-- Perform exploratory analysis
-- Analyze marketing performance across products and time periods
-- Prepare data for downstream analysis

-#### 2️⃣ Python - Customer Sentiment Analysis

-Python was used to analyze customer reviews using NLTK VADER Sentiment Analysis.

-The process includes:

-- Extracting customer review data from SQL Server
-- Calculating sentiment scores using VADER
-- Combining sentiment scores with customer ratings
-- Classifying reviews into sentiment categories
-- Exporting the enriched dataset for Power BI

-#### 3️⃣ Power BI - Dashboard & Visualization

-Power BI was used to create an interactive dashboard covering:

-- Conversion performance
-- Social media engagement
-- Customer ratings
-- Customer sentiment
-- Product performance
-- Monthly and yearly trends

-#### 4️⃣ Business Analysis

-The final analysis compares performance across 2023, 2024 and 2025, with a deeper focus on identifying the reasons behind the decline in 2025.

 <h2><a class="anchor" id="python-sentiment-analysis"></a> 🐍 Python — Sentiment Analysis </h2>
 Customer reviews were analyzed using NLTK's VADER sentiment analyzer